 This caused a delay in responding to customers as well, because I didn’t want to reply to them before the issue was fixed.
 I’m happy to say that we’re mostly good now, at least on Apple devices from the last three years.
 If you’ve encountered any serious errors your first time playing our game, please download the most recent version of Where Shadows Slumber from the App Store and you’ll find it good as new!

 Help Us Out!

 Don’t forget to pick up your copy of Where Shadows Slumber on iOS and leave a 5-star rating.
 I’m going to ask for that every single time I make a blog post from this point on!
 It’s super useful and it helps us climb back up to the top of the chart where this game belongs.
 The higher we are on the chart, the more people will see our game.
 That means a higher potential for sales, which is money in the pockets of everyone who worked so hard on the game.

 And if you’re waiting for Android… just wait longer!
 We’re ramping up Android testing as we speak.
 I hope to have more details for you next week.

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =

-Get out there and start acting!
-If you have any other questions about Where Shadows Slumber, feel free to contact us!
-You can always find out more about our game at WhereShadowsSlumber.com, find us on Twitter (@GameRevenant), Facebook, itch.io, or Twitch, join the Game Revenant Discord, and feel free to email us directly with any questions or feedback at contact@GameRevenant.com.
+Find out more about our game at WhereShadowsSlumber.com, ask us on Twitter (@GameRevenant), Facebook, itch.io, or Twitch, and feel free to email us directly at contact@GameRevenant.com.